Certifications / Microsoft

 6. Switch Between Accounts in Office Online

-If you are a freelancer, an MSP, or work for different clients, then you understand the pain of switching between Microsoft 365 accounts online.
+If you are a freelancer, an MSP, or work for different clients, you understand the pain of online switching between Microsoft 365 accounts.
 This process has been absolutely, immensely frustrating.
-It's like Microsoft was actively trying to persuade people from having multiple subscriptions to Office 365.
+It's like Microsoft was trying to persuade people to have multiple subscriptions to Office 365.

 7. Improved Audio Quality in Teams Via AI